-We talked to John Paterson of Really Simple Systems about building long lasting relationships, saving time and making more sales with the simple CRM software that’s designed for growing teams working B2B and here is what he said about it.
+John Paterson of Really Simple Systems tells us about building long-lasting relationships, saving time, and making more sales with the simple CRM software.

 First of all, how are you and your family doing in these COVID-19 times?

 John Paterson: We are all fine, thank goodness.
 We all started working from home as soon as the pandemic began back in March last year, had a couple of days in the office in the summer, and then back to lockdown.
 Being a technology company helped.
 Of course, we all worked from home on Fridays before COVID anyway.

 Tell us about you, your career, how you founded Really Simple Systems.